-One of the key challenges of the project is addressing how to best represent the relationships of a complex archival control model that contains ‘many-to-many’ links.
-For example, an agency can be responsible for multiple functions over time.
-We are including basic relationship data: for example, each function that an agency has been responsible for is included in the agency data, along with the date ranges.
-For Function data, each agency responsible for that function is listed in a relation element, along with the dates.
+In an early experiment we published data about Victorian Government agencies and functions in EAC-CPF format.
+We included basic relationship data to link these two concepts: each function that an agency has been responsible for is included in the agency data, along with the date ranges.
+For function data, each agency responsible for that function is listed in a relation element, along with the dates.